Initial Diagnostic Evaluation: Autism Diagnostic Support

 What is an Initial Diagnostic Evaluation (IDE)?

 There is no single test that can diagnose autism spectrum disorder.
 Instead, clinicians use a variety of methods to determine whether a child meets the criteria for ASD as outlined in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5).
-An IDE is designed to capture an in-depth picture of a child’s development, behaviors, and unique strengths.
+An IDE at ABC is focused in scope to evaluate specifically for autism; it does not assess for all possible childhood diagnoses.

 • The evaluation typically begins with a parent interview, where caregivers share information about their child’s medical history, developmental milestones, and daily behaviors.